jcwchen/MLabHack2020/README.md

     MULTIPLE_ONNX_FILES = -2
     INVALID_URL = -3
     ONNX_NOT_FOUND = -4
+    MODULE_NOT_FOUND = -5
+    INVALID_CLASS_NAME = -6
 ```
 * SUCCESS (1) means parse the Github link successfully.
 * INVALID_ONNX (-1) means the target onnx model is not valid which cannot pass `onnx.checker.check_model`
 * MULTIPLE_ONNX_FILES (-2) means there are more than 1 onnx model in the target directoy.
 Current parser only allows single onnx model.
 * INVALID_URL (-3) means the parser cannot parse the JSON from the GitHub url.
 The provided link might be broken.
 * ONNX_NOT_FOUND (-4) means there are no `.onnx` model in the target directory.
+* MODULE_NOT_FOUND (-5) means there are no `.py` module file defined in the target directory.
+* INVALID_CLASS_NAME (-6) means the pytorch class/object name is invalid.
+Could be the case that the class is not a subclass of nn.Module, or
+the class is not defined in the '.py' file.

 # Call python via C#
 To call a python script via C#, you can create a function like: